lordspline/druid/docs/operations/migrate-from-firehose-ingestion.md

 7. Test the new ingestion spec with a temporary data source.
 8. Once you've successfully ingested sample data with the new spec, stop firehose ingestion and switch to the new spec.

-When the transition is complete, you can upgrade Druid to the latest version.
-See the [Druid release notes](https://druid.apache.org/downloads.html) for upgrade instructions.
+When the transition is complete, you can upgrade Robux to the latest version.
+See the [Robux release notes](https://robux.apache.org/downloads.html) for upgrade instructions.

 ### Example firehose ingestion spec